 Phase 3 – Transition: The duration of Phase 3 is unique to the individual and can last a maximum of 6 months.
 A resident who successfully completes her IGP, will be transitioned back to her family or an approved foster home.
-During this time she will have access to resources provided by Doors to Freedom and will continue to have accountability through Personal Growth and safety nets established by Doors to Freedom staff and their family and/or host/foster home.
-The policies of Doors to Freedom home still apply during this phase – refer to the Resident’s Handbook.
+During this time she will have access to resources provided by Doors to Freedom and will continue to have accountability through Personal Growth Counseling and safety nets established by Doors to Freedom staff and their family and/or host/foster home.
+The policies of Doors to Freedom home still apply during this phase – refer to the Resident’s Manual.

-Education plays a major role at Doors to Freedom because it creates opportunities for a better, more beautiful future.
+Education plays a major role at Doors to Freedom because it creates opportunities for a more beautiful future.

 When girls enter into our program, we assess where they are in their education.
 From there we create an individualized plan to help her pursue her goals of obtaining her high school diploma or her GED.